Youth Led Social Enterprise and Scholars of Excellence

 The Scholarship Fund

 In 2016 Mamadou Wade, the 1st Hope Blooms member, graduated from high school.
 He received an $8,000 Hope Blooms scholarship, through sales of our dressings, and won a $70,000 TD Community Leadership Scholarship award.
-Mamadou studies commerce at the University of Toronto and is the first in his family history to go to post-secondary.
+Mamadou graduated in 2020 from the University of Toronto with a degree in Management and Information Technology.

 Jobs in the Community